Azande people: Religion

 Most Azande formerly practiced a traditional African religion, but this has been supplanted to a large extent by Christianity.
 Their traditional religion involves belief in Mbori, an omnipotent god.
 They practice magic, oracles, and witchcraft in order to solve their everyday problems.
 However, the late-nineteenth century marked the beginning of many Zande converting to Christianity.
 85 percent of Azande consider themselves Christian, while 15 percent follow their traditional religion.
-More than half of Azande identify as Roman Catholic.
+More than half of Azande identify as Catholic.

 Early missionaries to the Azande found it difficult to draw comparisons between Christian beliefs and the spiritual belief in "Mbori" who created the universe though did not play the role of God in Christianity.
 Folk stories of "tricksters" have helped establish a basis for social conduct and the consequences of violating social expectations.
 The Azande trickster, Ture, is representative of poor decisions and rash actions and serves as a deterrent against similar actions in the community.

 The Azande use oracles in their religious traditions, with many different oracles serving unique purposes and carrying varying levels of repute within the larger community.
 The poison oracle in particular carried a reputation as being an important oracle to the Azande as that oracle, reserved exclusively for men, kept oral traditions and stories alive.